parkouss/webmacs/docs/basic_usage.rst

 Navigation
 **********

-When you are in the webbuffer keymap:
+When you are in the :keymap:`webbuffer` keymap:

 - **C-n** or **n** scroll the current buffer down a bit.
 - **C-p** or **p** scroll the current buffer up a bit.